 Tell her time is running out to help the kids or people you help, or that your matching challenge gift only is in effect for another 2 weeks.

 Your PS is prime real estate!
-Many studies say that the donor will open the letter and read the PS first.
+Did you know that the donor will open your letter and read the the PS first?

 So make your PS work for you.
 It could:

 - Restate your offer – (the kids will get your help now)

 - Make a bonus offer (your gift will be matched!)